Winning Lineage: The Alfa Romeo Tipo 33 Competition Cars

 Photography by Rosario Liberti

 “Vintage Italian cars.”
 What are the connotations here?
 What kind of image is coming to mind?
-Does it include a Giulietta Spider trundling towards the town square along a cobbled street barely wide enough for even its wee proportions?
+Does it include a Giulietta Spider cheerily making its way towards the town square along a cobbled street barely wide enough to pass a cyclist without clipping a mirror?
 An overheating Miura parked on the sandy shoulder of some nondescript strada in a countryside flanked with olive trees?
 An F333 SP whittling down its tires testing at Fiorano?
 A Topolino nearly toppling over as it leans and rolls and just generally exerts its way up through the Dolomites?

 It’s a disparate thing, this history of Italian automobiles—from the charms of Cinquecentos to the dune-smashing aggressiveness of the LM002—but Alfa Romeo can be found in practically any corner you look.
 There are few manufacturers that can even approach the scope of Alfa’s output in the 1960s and ‘70s today; Ferrari came the closest in terms of building swoon-worthy street cars alongside their motorsport champions, but the gap was a bit narrower in their case.
 Enzo’s cars from both sides of the Armco never spanned a range as wide as the one in the Alfa Romeo stable.
 Lancia is probably the closest competitor in this regard, but back in the ‘60s this comparison clearly breaks down in favor of the Milanese manufacturer.
 Fulvias are cool and all, but you had to have been dropped by your mother to think it’s on the same plane as the Alfa Romeo Tipo 33.
 The dominant Beta Montecarlo would come years after Alfa swept up the World Sportscar Championship with the final iterations of the 33.